SundareshSankaran/sv-scripted-deployment/README.md

 ### Subscription Details
-This [file](/subscription/DETAILS.md) and its parent [folder](/subscription/) will host any installation related details about the AWS subscription.
+This [file](/subscription/DETAILS.md) and its parent [folder](/subscription/) will host any installation related details about the Azure subscription.